Pro100-Almaz/egov_tg_bot/README.md

 ```

 ## Usage
-This project requires telegram bot token.
-So, please provide token in code or in other text file (which imported in code)
+This project requires a telegram bot token.
+So, provide the token in code or in another text file (which is imported in code)

 ```bash
 python main.py